yixuanzona/ComfyUI-LTX2_ICLoRA-ImageEdit-I2V/README.md

 This contains three ComfyUI workflows.
 You can run them separately or use the combined workflow:

 ### I2V + EditImage ###
+(This workflow is for anyone who wants everything in one place.)
 A combined workflow based on LTX-2_ICLoRA_Distilled pipeline and QwenImageEdit2509.
 It includes toggle switches to enable or disable steps, or to switch controls within the same workflow:

 **Step 1.** Automatically extracts the first frame from an input video (or uses a provided image).
 Edits the frame using a reference style/image and prompt.